 At the height of the pandemic, Jones was packing individual boxes for backyard picnics, and delivering them safely to her clients’ doors.
-Now that small, safe gatherings are back in full swing, and people are starting to huddle around a table with friends and loved ones again, Jones’ business is back and humming along at full force.
+Now that people are starting to huddle around a table with friends and loved ones again, Jones’ business is back and humming along at full force.

 If you’re in the greater Los Angeles area, consider ordering a board from Simple Life Things for your fall party, or to bring to a Thanksgiving feast.
 But if you’re in the mood for a little edible DIY, Jones has put together an easy tutorial—using all ingredients from Trader Joe’s that cost around $100—for you to create the magic on your own.

 It costs less than a simple, professional floral arrangement, and it’s so hearty that it serves as an appetizer and a starter.
 Add a green salad and a pot of soup, and you have a simple seasonal menu.

 The best part is that once you invest in a great charcuterie board and small wood and ceramic bowls for dips and condiments, this is a party trick you can pull out whenever the mood strikes you, swapping in fruits like pears or peaches, depending on what’s readily available and in season.

 Here’s what you’ll need, all from Trader Joe’s unless otherwise noted:

 GREENERY FOR GARNISH